-Information for Admission to the Neuroscience Graduate Program
+Thank you for applying to the Neuroscience Graduate Program (NGP)!

-- We require a minimum undergraduate GPA of 3.0 or better.
+- Completion of a Bachelor's degree at a reputable undergraduate institution with a minimum GPA of 3.0 or better.

 - We require the general GRE test.
 Test scores should be within 5 years of the application date.
 (We do not require the subject GRE test.)

 - Strong weight is given to the student's grade point average and GRE scores.

 - Research experience carries signficant weight and the most important criterion for admission is the student's committment to research and passion for neuroscience.

 - We require at least three letters of recommendation.
 It is strongly encouraged to have at least one of those letters be from research advisors.

 - This is a Ph.D.
 Program.
 Students wishing to obtain a Master's Degree should not apply.

 - The optimal background of entering students would include courses in Biology, Chemistry, Physics, Psychology, and Mathematics but there are no specific requirements.

 - Students accepted into the program receive stipend and healthcare support as well as tuition and fee waivers for the duration of their graduate education as long as they remain in good academic standing.